why food delivery service is important

 Why do people use food delivery services?

 People use food delivery services for convenience, cost-effectiveness, and time management.
-For their ease and efficiency, delivery services have become a favourite among modern consumers.
+For their ease and efficiency, delivery services have become a favorite among modern consumers.

 Can You Work with More Than One Delivery Service?